Using Git to manage a web site

 There are also other hooks.
 See githooks(5) for details.
 For example, you could use pre-receive to accept or deny a push based on the results of an HTML validator.
 Or you could do more work in the post-receive hook (such as send email to co-maintainers; see contrib/hooks/post-receive-email).

-I wrote this after reading Daniel Miessler's piece on Using Git to maintain your website.
-His setup is quite straightforward: push to a bare repository on the server, then pull the changes into a second clone that is used as the DocumentRoot.
-(He later set up a post-update hook on the bare repository to pull into the live clone).
-Same effect, different implementation.
+I wrote this after reading Daniel Miessler's piece on Using Git to maintain your website (no longer available).
+He pushes to a bare repository on the server and pulls changes into a second clone that is used as the DocumentRoot.
+My implementation has fewer moving parts, and keeps .git separate from the DocumentRoot.

 Note: some people have reported that this strategy doesn't work under git 1.5.4.3 (because the git checkout -f fails).
 I know it does work with 1.6.x.
 I haven't investigated further.